-Mitigation measures to minimize impacts to natural areas include:
+Mitigation measures to minimize impacts to managed and natural areas, parks, and recreation include:

-- Follow procedures outlined in TVA's A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities Revision 3-2017 (TVA 2017a). - Contact the appropriate land manager before implementing vegetation maintenance activities to coordinate timing of the ROW maintenance such to minimize impacts to visitors, park operations, scheduled hunting, etc. - Seek opportunities to partner with natural area managers to plan and conduct vegetation management that will meet multiple natural resource management objectives. - Where available, utilize existing site-specific vegetation management plans for transmission ROWs that cross managed lands.
+- Follow procedures outlined in TVA's A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities Revision 3-2017 (TVA 2017a). - Contact the appropriate land manager before implementing vegetation maintenance activities to coordinate timing of the ROW maintenance such to minimize impacts to visitors, park operations, scheduled hunting, etc. - Seek opportunities to partner with natural area managers to plan and conduct vegetation management that would meet multiple natural resource management objectives. - Where available, utilize existing site-specific vegetation management plans for transmission ROWs that cross managed lands.

 Prior to implementing the FY21 vegetation management activities, ROW crews review the natural areas O-SAR dataset and ensure standard BMPs are followed within all natural areas.
 Where indicated, the crew would consult with natural areas land managers, and coordinate activities as warranted.
-Utilizing the mitigation measures listed above no significant impacts to natural areas are associated with the FY21 vegetation maintenance activities.
+Utilizing the mitigation measures listed above assures that no significant impacts to natural areas are associated with the FY21 vegetation maintenance activities.